-Shri Bisht referred to the railway-men as a group, always threatening strikes pressure and said that the Railway Ministry got nervous at these threats.
+Shri Bisht referred to the railwaygroup, always men as a pressure threatening strikes and said that the Railway Ministry got nervous at these threats.
 Apparently he was referring to the recent redistribution of posts.
-I should like to point out that such a redistribution was already visualised in the Budget Speech of Shri Lai Bahadurji, and this is not a case of the Ministry having succumbed to any threats from labour, but of implementation of an undertaking already given nearly a year ago.
-Shri Bisht also suggested that there was over-staffing in the third and fourth categories of employees, and referred to the position before independence when he said that the mileage was about 40,000 and the people working on the railways themselves were 6J lakhs.
+I should like to point out that such a redistribution was already visualised in the Budget Speech of Shri Lal Bahadurji, and this is not a case of the Ministry having succumbed to any threats from labour, but of implementation of an undertaking already given nearly a year ago.
+Shri Bisht also suggested that there was over-staffing in the third and fourth categories of employees, and he referred to the position before independence when he said that the mileage was about 40,000 and the people working on the railways themselves were 61 lakhs.
 Actually, the number of staff on Government railways was 9.8 lakhs on the eve of independence.
-A portion of the railways went to Pakistan in 1947, but since independence, there has been a 14 per cent, increase in the number of passengers and a 45 per cent, increase in tons originating, while the increase in ton miles carried is 62 per I cent.
-This is a very substantial increase.
+A portion of the railways went to Pakistan in but since independence, there has been a 14 per cent, increase in the number of passengers and a 45 per cent. increase in tons originating, while the increase in ton miles carried is 62 per cent.
+This is very substantial a increase.
 In addition the staff of the